2022 Bond Program updates

 Thank You, Santa Rosa!

-Thank you Santa Rosa community for your support in preparing our students for college and careers.
-Measures I and L will serve to upgrade facilities, address overcrowding, and infuse classroom technology and associated access, in order to better serve our students.
+Thank you Santa Rosa community for your continued support of our community's future: our students.
+Measures I and L bond funding has helped to upgrade facilities, address overcrowding, and infuse classroom technology and associated access, in order to better serve our students.

 In accordance with bond spending rules, Santa Rosa City Schools has convened a Citizens' Oversight Committee to keep the public informed.
-This committee will review both Measure I and L bond expenditures, review the annual audit prepared by an independent auditing firm, and ensure that funds are spent according to the terms of the ballot language.
+This committee reviews both Measure I and L bond expenditures, reviews the annual audit prepared by an independent auditing firm, and ensures that funds are spent according to the terms of the ballot language.

 The students and staff of Santa Rosa City Schools appreciate the generosity and support of the citizens of Santa Rosa.

 Superintendent, Santa Rosa City Schools